dvlab-research/AttenNorm/README.md

 # [Attentive Normalization for Conditional Image Generation](https://arxiv.org/pdf/2004.03828.pdf) [[Supp](./media/00213-supp.pdf)]
-by [Yi Wang](https://shepnerd.github.io/), [Ying-Cong Chen](https://yingcong.github.io/), [Xiangyu Zhang](), [Jian Sun](http://www.jiansun.org/), [Jiaya Jia](http://jiaya.me/). **The code will be released**.
+by [Yi Wang](https://shepnerd.github.io/), [Ying-Cong Chen](https://yingcong.github.io/), [Xiangyu Zhang](), [Jian Sun](http://www.jiansun.org/), [Jiaya Jia](http://jiaya.me/). **The code will be updated**.

 ## Introduction
-This repository gives the PyTorch implementation of the method in CVPR 2020 paper, '[Attentive Normalization for Conditional Image Generation](https://arxiv.org/pdf/2004.03828.pdf)'.
+This repository gives the implementation of our method in CVPR 2020 paper, '[Attentive Normalization for Conditional Image Generation](https://arxiv.org/pdf/2004.03828.pdf)'.
 This paper studies conducting visual long-range dependency modeling in an normalization manner, verified both in class-conditional image generation and image inpainting tasks.

 ## Framework
 We __normalize__ the input feature maps __spatially__ according to the __semantic layouts__ predicted from them.
 It improves the distant relationship in the input as well as preserving semantics spatially.